 Popular Splitting Axe and Maul Brands

-Some of the more well-known brands are (click on a name to see in-depth splitting axe reviews for each or brand):
+Some of the more well-known brands are (click on an image to see in-depth splitting axe reviews for each or brand):

 Check out each brand to read our splitting maul and splitting axe reviews.
-Additionally, to take a quick look at some of the best splitting axes on the market, check out the handy table below.
+Additionally, to take a quick look at some of the best splitting axes on the market, check out the table at the top of the page.
 I’ll do my best to keep it up-to-date.

 We highly recommend the Helko Werk Vario 2000; however, we also completely understand that such an expensive product might not be in everyone's budget.
 Therefore, we took the time to nominate axes in a variety of price categories to serve all our readers.
 We hope this will help you to find an axe that meets all your needs while also fitting in with your finances.